 Rob Law is a multi-instrumentalist musician/composer with 20 years experience in the music industry.
 Having spent many years performing in a wide variety of settings and genres across Australia and overseas, Rob now concentrates on writing music for screen (film/TV, online advertising and social and environmental campaigns and documentaries).

-Rob has composed for advertising campaigns and branded content in Australia, the UK and the USA including brands such as Apple, Phillips, Black Diamond, Rapha, Trenery, and La Mer.
+Rob has composed for advertising campaigns and branded conttent in Australia, the UK and the USA including brands such as Apple, T Brand Studio (NY Times), Phillips, Black Diamond, Rapha, Trenery, and La Mer.
 He has also composed music for Australian agencies Clemenger BBDO and Cummins and Partners on TV commercials for Jacobs Creek, Tourism Victoria, Tourism WA, and TAC.

 In 2003, Rob graduated with a Bachelor of Music from the Victorian College of the Arts.
 After the intensive boot camp of the VCA, Rob travelled widely, developing a keen interest in world music, and collecting and learning to play instruments from different cultures around the world.
 This exposure to different sounds and styles is evident in Rob's highly textural, layered compositions.

 For eight years, Rob worked closely with singer songwriter Jess Ribeiro, releasing a number of award winning albums with their band the Bone Collectors.
 The band were a finalist in the Australian Music Prize in 2013, the duo's 2012 album My Little River also won ABC Radio National Album of the Year and an Australian Independent Records Association Award for Best Country Album 2012.